skok007/Skok007/README.md

 # 👋 Hi, I'm Steven Kok

-**Partner & Associate Director @ BCG** | Strategy Meets Code
+**Partner & Associate Director @ BCG** |

 Exploring the frontier where business strategy and advanced technology intersect.

-Welcome to my GitHub lab — where strategic experimentation meets functional code.
+Welcome to my GitHub lab.
 Expect minimal fluff, sharp edges, and applied projects that sit at the intersection of LLMs, enterprise tooling, and real-world use.

 ---

 ## 🚀 What You'll Find Here
+Repositories that i have used to learn. examples of these are
 - 🧠 **AI Agents & LLM Apps** — with RAG, embeddings, function calling
 - 🧪 **Experiments** — LLM pipelines, vectorstores, minimal viable AI
 - 🔧 **Boilerplates** — DevContainers, Stripe, CICD, CLI tools